xCORViSx/AgentMasta/ROADMAP.md

 - ✅ Instructions profiles for different AI agents
 - ✅ / prefix syntax for workspace names
 - ✅ Type identifiers (A/ and c/) for selective root instructions
+- ✅ Root replacement commands (!, !A, !c) for reverting to default instructions
 - ✅ Profile types display command (proftypes)
 - ✅ wsdir command for workspace directory management
 - ✅ Deletion commands for workspaces and profiles